oemof/tespy/doc/using_tespy/components.rst

 Custom components
 -----------------

-If required, you can add custom components.
-These components should inherit from :py:class:`tespy.components.components.component class <tespy.components.components.component>` or its children.
-In order to do that, create a python file in your working directory and import the :py:mod:`tespy.components.components module <tespy.components.components>`.
-The most important methods are
+You can add own components.
+The class should inherit from :py:class:`tespy.components.components.component class <tespy.components.components.component>` or its children.
+In order to do that, create a python file in your working directory and import the base class for your custom component, e. g. the :py:mod:`tespy.components.components.component <tespy.components.components>` class.
+Now add create a class for your component and at least add the following methods.

 - :code:`attr(self)`,
 - :code:`inlets(self)`,
 - :code:`outlets(self)`,
 - :code:`equations(self)`,
-- :code:`derivatives(self, nw)` and
+- :code:`derivatives(self)` as well as
-- :code:`calc_parameters(self, nw, mode)`,
+- :code:`calc_parameters(self)`.

-where :code:`nw` is a :py:class:`tespy.networks.network object <tespy.networks.network>`.

 The starting lines of your file would look like this:

 .. code:: python

-    from tespy.components import component
+    from tespy.components.components import component
+    from tespy.tools import dc_cc, dc_cp

     class my_custom_component(component):
+        """
+        This is a custom component.

+        You can add your documentation here.
+From this part, it should be clear for the user, which parameters are available, which mandatory equations are applied and which optional equations can be applied using the component parameters.
+        """

 Attributes
 ^^^^^^^^^^

-The attr method returns a dictionary with the attributes you are able to specify when you want to parametrize your component as keys.
-The values for each key are the type of data_container this parameter should hold.
+The attr method must return a dictionary with the attributes you want to specify.
+The keys represent the attributes and the respective values the type of data_container used.
+Using the data_container attributes it is possible to add defaults.
+Defaults for characteristic lines or characteristic maps are loaded automatically by the component initialisation method of class :code:`component`.

+ADD DEFAULT CHAR DESCRIPTION

 .. code:: python

-    from tespy.tools import dc_cc, dc_cp

     def attr(self):
-        return {'par1': dc_cp(), 'par2': dc_cc()}
+        return {'par1': dc_cp(min_val=0, max_val=1),
+                'par2': dc_cc(param='m')}

 Inlets and outlets
 ^^^^^^^^^^^^^^^^^^

 :code:`inlets(self)` and :code:`outlets(self)` respectively must return a list of strings.
 The list may look like this:

 .. code:: python